 You’ve waited your whole life for this: You’re pregnant!
 Maybe it happened quickly, maybe you received medical intervention to get there.
 Whatever the journey, you got that first double pink line and feel like the world is your oyster.

 If you’re a working mom-to-be, you look at the calendar, at that expected due date 8 months away, and think “Ahh… I’ve got SO MUCH time now to prepare.”

 “Wait…8 months?
 That’s all?
 That’s NO TIME!
 That will be here before I know it!

-And if you’re a pregnant woman in the U.S in 2019, your brain may start considering:
+And if you’re a pregnant woman in the U.S., your brain may start considering:

 “I have NO TIME to prepare for maternity leave, plan a babymoon, create a registry, have a shower, unpack registry items, do laundry, return items, clean, sterilize, wrap up work, investigate maternity leave policy, advocate for maternity leave in the first place, AND mentally wrap my head around becoming a mom, letting go of my quiet(er) nights, date nights, and events.”

 I’m here to remind you that you can do it all, depending on how you relate to stress and time.

 We are bombarded by messages from society and social media that as moms we are supposed to do it all, all the time, while feeling/looking/being balanced and well-rested.
 Many advocates and platforms are helping debunk the myths that we can do it all while looking good, but it is a constant balancing act where some things have to give.

 As soon as that double line pregnancy test shows positive, the pregnancy countdown begins at 1, 2, 3 months pregnant, and then days, and then hearing what fruit your child is the size of, our brains, bodies, and minds can react with a sense of time slipping away or moving too quickly.
 It’s not enough that everyone around us stresses that kids grow up before you know it - but we are overwhelmed by this.